 - Search for gaps where siding or bricks meet your foundation

-A DIY energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and let you know how best to fix them for greater energy efficiency.
+An at-home energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
+Experts can do a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
 Contact Pardee Service Experts in Charleston for a professional energy assessment at 843-410-6103.